bgermann/cforms2/readme.txt

 * filter user input
 * make attachments download support directories that are not exported via HTTP
-* grunt build process similar to WordPress core
+* grunt build process similar to Wordpress core
 * long term: refactoring with object oriented approach
 * long term: unit tests and continuous integration

 == Upgrade Notice ==

+= 14.9 =
+If you use my-functions.php, you have to take action (see my-functions.php.txt).

 = 14.8 =
 This is only compatible with Wordpress 3.9+.
 Version 3.5 to 3.8 support is dropped.